-If you have been using WordPress consistently for the last year or more, you would’ve already heard about Gutenberg, WordPress’ up and coming new editor.
-Glutenberg will replace the current TinyMCE editor, which is what you use to add content to pages or posts.
+If you have been using WordPress consistently for the last year or more, you would’ve already heard about Gutenberg, WordPress’ up and coming new editor, and replace the classic TinyMCE editor.
 But for those of you that don’t know, here are examples of the TinyMCE (a.k.a. the classic editor) and Gutenberg editor (a.k.a. the block editor) on a Sample Page.

 I’ll admit, the new interface is nicely modernized, and the added functionality of controlling your content with independent blocks is a really good step forward for WordPress.
 However, the chatter among developers and users, in blogs and comment threads still show some concern.

 TL:DR Gutenberg’s added control and new look are a definite plus to the Admin pages in WordPress, but in my opinion it is not ready to be activated on live sites just yet.
 We recommend that you install and activate the Classic Editor Plugin , double check the settings to ensure it will “Replace the Block editor with the Classic editor”.
 This way, you can still manage your site as per usual.
 Always make backups of your site prior to any updates you make to your site.
 Many of our clients’ sites use custom metaboxes as a means to provide wide customization in a prescribed way, so that pages load the way they were designed to.
 Gutenberg saves post information differently than the the way WordPress currently saves data using the classic editor.
 This is what we believe could potentially break a site that has been running on the original TinyMCE editor and then switches to Gutenberg at this time.